WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/Bare-minimum-agent.md

 The second issue is to discuss how to enable an ecosystem, what is needed to get other startups with their own non did solutions in play.
 Is it SDKs, libraries, proxys, some kind of shared infrastructure?

+These are questions we want to raise and discuss in this paper, from a collection of experts, for anyone wanting to charge into this space.

 ## Slow devices
 Phones are getting faster.
 I don’t think anyone will disagree with that.
 Stronger GPUs, faster and more CPUs, more RAM.
 Phones are going through the same rapid development desktop machines did in the early 2000s.